qualimente/docker-aws-cli/README.md

 # Overview #

-Create an image with the Amazon Web Services CLI.
+Create a Docker image for the Amazon Web Services CLI that provides a portable, contained experience.

 # Usage #